 Without flashing, it is likely your house would leak every time it rained, even if you did not see any evidence of a leak.
 With flashing, the weak spots on your roof will not be penetrated by rain or melting snow or ice.
 For more information on roofing flashing, check out AM Commercial / Residential Roofing.

-At AM Commercial/Residential Roofing Company LLC in Montgomery, TX, we ensure that we respect our clients’ needs, time, and money when it comes to repairing or replacing their roof.
+We take every measure to ensure that we respect our clients’ needs, time, and money when it comes to repairing or replacing their roof.
 The best part is that we offer honest and free of cost estimates as well as on-the-job inspections to help you plan your budget in advance.
 So, give us a call now to schedule an appointment with us.